-August 13-19 9 Weekly Planner
+August 12-18 Weekly Planner

-Sunday 13
+Sunday 12

-Monday 14
+Monday 13

-Tuesday 15
+Tuesday 14

-Wednesday 16 Fall Semester Enrollment - 9 am to 6 pm
+Wednesday 15

-Thursday 17 Fall Semester Enrollment - 9 am to 6 pm
+Thursday 16 Fall Semester Enrollment - 9 am to 6 pm

-Friday 18 Last day for 100% refund Late enrollment fees assessed
+Friday 17 Last day for 100% refund Late enrollment fees assessed

-Saturday 19
+Saturday 18

 A student found to have committed an act of academic dishonesty may be dismissed from Mesalands Community College.
 The length of the dismissal will depend upon the nature of the offense and may include a permanent dismissal of the student.